Tyler Cameron Says He Can’t Talk About His Relationship Status

 “She’s an amazing person.
 We’ve had a great time together.
 We’ve hung out a few times.
 That’s all,” he said.

 The fame is knew for Cameron, who was living a normal life prior to going on The Bachelorette.
-Now he boasts over two million Instagram followers and is hanging out with supermodels.
+Now he boasts over 2 million Instagram followers and is hanging out with supermodels.
 Insiders say the pressure of constantly being in the public eye may be getting to him.
 He no longer has the anonymity that he once had and knows that his every move is being closely analyzed.

 “The media attention has been hard on Tyler and Gigi.
 They’re trying to navigate it right now because they know how the press can pick apart every date they have and turn it into something bigger.”